Paying Tax on Your Sports Betting Profits is Simple (Kind Of)

 If I Don’t Withdraw From My Sportsbook, Can I Avoid Reporting Winnings?

 We don’t recommend this course of action under any circumstances.
-We’ve heard a lot of rumors that online sports betting winnings aren’t taxable if bettors keep their winnings at their online sportsbooks.
+You may have heard rumors that online sports betting winnings aren’t taxable if bettors keep them deposited at their online sportsbooks.
 This is a total myth.
 As the IRS itself says: “[citizens] are taxed on income that is available to you, regardless of whether or not it is in your possession.”

 By the letter of the IRS’ Tax Law, it makes no difference whether your money is held at your online sportsbook or in your bank account.
 Additionally, it doesn’t matter if you’re technically placing bets offshore.
 As a US citizen, winnings that you come into possession of count as income.